Two temperature model: Three-temperature model (3TM) for magnetic materials

 where $C_e$, $C_l$, and $C_s$ are the specific heats of the electron, lattice, and spin subsystems, respectively.
-The laser-driven excitation of the electornic subsystem is described via $Q(t)$.
+The laser-driven excitation of the electronic subsystem is described via $Q(t)$.

 In this model, the rapid increase in spin temperature due to the strong electron-spin coupling is responsible for the quenching of magnetization.
 This electron-magnon scattering is often the dominant energy dissipation channel for hot electrons in the initial femtoseconds and provides the physical mechanism behind ultrafast demagnetization.

 Limitations and microscopic models

 While the TTM and 3TM are powerful phenomenological models, their core assumption—that each subsystem is in a local thermal equilibrium and can be described by a temperature—is not always valid.
 For example, in bcc iron, the magnon population has been shown to behave in a highly non-thermal manner immediately after laser excitation.
 The energy distributions of the electrons, phonons, and magnons can deviate significantly from the Fermi-Dirac or Bose-Einstein statistics assumed by the temperature models.

 To capture these non-thermal dynamics accurately, more fundamental, mode-resolved microscopic models are required.
 These approaches solve the time-dependent Boltzmann equation for the different particles, tracking their population in both energy and momentum space without assuming a predefined thermal distribution.
 Such models provide a more complete picture of the non-equilibrium dynamics of electrons, magnons, and phonons in materials driven far from equilibrium.